andrew/ultimate-awesome/README.md

 - [awesome-plonk](https://github.com/fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [awesome-plonk](https://github.com/Fluidex/awesome-plonk) - A curated list of awesome things related to plonk proof system.
 - [plurality](https://github.com/itsuka-dev/plurality) - A cornucopia of open source UIs built with ChatGPT API.
+- [awesome-leptos](https://github.com/leptos-rs/awesome-leptos) - A collection of awesome libraries in the Leptos ecosystem.
 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
 - [awesome-ionic2-components](https://github.com/fishme/awesome-ionic2-components) - Should help you to get awesome components and plugins for Ionic2.
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.